bichikim/vuex-storage/README.md

 ```

-### Storage targeting
+### Storage deep targeting
-You can set what data you are going to save
+You can set data what you are going to save

 ```javascript
 import VuexStorage from './src'